-During school hours: Contact the school on (All schools to fill this in)
+During school hours: Contact the school/UTC on (Schools/UTC to complete the details)

 Outside school hours: In the event of a serious incident, the first point of contact is nominated Link Person, who would then contact the Headteacher/Principal.
+The Headteacher/Principal would contact the CEO immediately.